mclarkson/smorg_nrpe/README.md

 smorg_nrpe
 ==========

-Build files for nrpe 2.13.
+Build files for nrpe 2.15.

+Contains `check_any` patch.